 Free Rehab Centers

 Many facilities offer free services or sliding scale fees, but they may not advertise that they offer these.
-Additionally, these facilities may have long waiting lists, and the person may have to provide proof of economic need.
-While the cost of rehab can be a barrier for some, treatment provides a 7:1 return on the cost.
+Additionally, these facilities may have long waiting lists, and potential patients may have to provide proof of economic need.
+While the cost of rehab can be a barrier for some, treatment provides patients with the opportunity to find success in their pursuit of sobriety.

-While many addiction treatment programs come with a hefty price tag, there are a number of low- or no-cost rehab options that may help cover the expense.
+While many addiction treatment programs come with a hefty price tag, there are also low-cost or free rehab options that may help cover the expense.

 There are millions of people struggling with the problem of how to pay for addiction treatment.
-According to a report by the Substance Abuse and Mental Health Services Administration (SAMHSA), in 2010 there were 3 million full-time workers who needed substance abuse treatment but did not have health insurance.
+According to a report by the Substance Abuse and Mental Health Services Administration (SAMHSA), in 2011 19.3 million people 12 and older needed but did not receive treatment.1 Of those people, 37.3% did not receive treatment because of not having health insurance.1 Additionally, 10.1% had insurance, but it did not cover the cost of rehab.1

 Finding Affordable Rehab

-To determine how many addiction rehab facilities offer free services, SAMHSA performed a national survey in 2012 to which 14,311 facilities across the country responded.
-Of those that responded, 50% reported that they provided free treatment for people who could not afford rehab.
-Almost one quarter of these rehabs were private, for-profit facilities.
+To determine how many addiction rehab facilities offer free services, SAMHSA performed a national survey in 2018 to which 14,809 facilities across the country responded.
+Of those that responded, 45% reported that they provided free or minimal payment treatment for people who could not afford rehab.
+Almost one quarter of these rehabs were private, for-profit facilities.3

-Additionally, 62% of facilities reported that they offer a sliding fee scale, which means people are able to pay however much they could afford.
-While not all addiction rehab facilities are able to offer services for free, free and low-cost options do exist.
+Additionally, 58% of facilities reported that they offer a sliding fee scale, which means people are able to pay however much they could afford.3 While not all addiction rehab facilities are able to offer services for free, free and low-cost options do exist.

-Although half of addiction rehab facilities offered free services in 2012, most treatment centers don’t publically advertise that they offer free services.
+Although 45% of addiction rehab facilities offered free services in 2018, most treatment centers don’t publicly advertise that they offer free services.
 Individuals who are interested in finding free or low-cost drug or alcohol addiction treatment can ask their doctor or therapist for recommendations of facilities to contact.
 If a person can provide proof of economic need, free or subsidized help may often be available.

 Questions to Ask